gyetvan-andras/ModernLook-OSX/README.md

 - saveTreeSate
 - restoreTreeState

 these calls are save/restore the state of an MLOutlineView.
 The state information contains the expanded and selected items and the scroll position.
-They work not just with static content: for example you have a tree which is loaded from a DB, let say date based, then autosave will not work.
+They work not just with static content: for example you have a tree which is loaded from a DB, let's say date based, then autosave will not work.
 The only expectation that the outline structure should be the same, because save/restore is row based.

 ##MLTableView
 This component is derived from NSTableView and replaces the outline view header control to add custom drawing to it.